The spectral gap and principle eigenfunction of the random conductance model in a line segment: Introduction

 \subsection{Acknowledgments}

 S.Y.\ is very grateful to Hubert Lacoin for suggesting this problem and thanks Tertuliano Franco and Hubert Lacoin for enlightening and insightful discussions.
 Moreover, he also thanks sincerely Gideon Amir, Chenlin Gu, Gady Kozma, and Leonardo Rolla for helpful discussions.
-S.Y.\ is supported by FAPSP 2023/12652-4.
-Partial of this work was done during his stay in Bar-Ilan University supported by Israel Science Foundation grants 1327/19 and 957/20.
+S.Y.\ is supported by CNPq 401314/2025-1.
+Partial of this work was done during his stay in Universidade de São Paulo supported by FAPESP 2023/12652-4, and in Bar-Ilan University supported by Israel Science Foundation grants 1327/19 and 957/20.